Adam Duffy

-Adam Duffy (born 30 March 1989) is an English professional snooker player.
+Adam Duffy (born 30 March 1989) is an English former professional snooker player.

-Duffy qualified for the 2011–12 professional Main Tour as one of four semi-finalists from the third and final Q School event.
+Duffy qualified for the 2011–12 professional Main Tour as one of four semi-finalists from the third and final 2011 Q School event.

 Career

 Debut season

 As a new player on the tour Duffy would need to win four qualifying matches to reach the main stage of the ranking event tournaments.
 He came closest to doing this in the sixth event of the year, the Welsh Open, where he received a bye through round one and then beat James Wattana and Jack Lisowski, before being whitewashed 0–4 by former world champion Peter Ebdon in the final qualifying round.
 He also reached the last 16 of Event 2 of the minor-ranking Players Tour Championship series, which included a 4–0 victory over world number one Mark Selby.
 Duffy finished his first year as a professional ranked world number 62, inside the top 64 who guarantee their places for the 2012–13 season.
 He was the second highest ranked of all the new players on the tour, after China's Yu Delu who was number 58.